seminoXYZ/ChillFi/README.md

 ## DeFi API Workflow

-To get a live DeFi symbols data for our app we use:
+To get live cryptocurrency ticker data for our application we use:

 **Shrimpy API** (https://developers.shrimpy.io/docs/) and **CoinMarketCap API** (https://coinmarketcap.com/api/documentation/v1/).

-Shrimpy is used to receive data for the right monitor titled "Latest Trades".
+Shrimpy is used to receive data for the 'right' monitor currently titled "Latest Trades".
 This data comes with limitations in the **Shrimpy** service policy.
 We only have 60 request per minute for one authenticated IP (that sends API-KEY request header), or, 10 requests per minute without an API-KEY.

 **Shrimpy** pulls in an OrderBook with live bids and asks.
-The **ShrimpyService** class then selects bids or asks at random from the pull request only choosing trades for tickers in our defined list on the left monitor.
+The **ShrimpyService** class then selects bids and asks at random, choosing only the trades for tickers in our defined list on the 'left' monitor.